Why Mary Poppins is not my role model

 Eek!
 We’ve all walked down the street behind someone wearing white trousers, tactfully trying not to notice their prominent knickers on display.
 Don’t fall foul of this common error.
 White is clearly visible under white clothing and can stand out a mile so if you prefer to keep your ‘privates’ private, wear underwear that matches your skin tone.

-I recommend pootling over to www.figleaves.com where you can find a wide range of underwear from nude to beige that work well under white clothing.
+I recommend pootling over to www.figleaves.com where you can find a wide range of underwear from nude to beige to dark brown that work well under white clothing.

 This one makes me really mad.
 Before I became an Image Consultant I spent (literally) years feeling inadequate because I kept trying and failing to wear a belt around my waist as per the advice in TV and magazine makeovers.